borekl/cvs-logwatcher/README.md

 `/var/log` on Unix-like systems.
 Specifying individual log files with relative filenames will prepend this value to them.

-**`src-ip`**
-defines the IP address that is to be used for sending configuration to a TFTP server, so it should be the primary interface for the server the program runs on.

 **`tempdir`**
-defines temporary directory that is used to store configurations received from devices (but not over TFTP, that uses above two options!)
+defines temporary directory that is used to store configurations received from devices

 **`keyring`**
 defines the keyring file